ahf/sphincs/README.markdown

 ## Current Issues

-- SPHINCS-256 uses "large", stack allocated, buffers for working with the 41 KB signatures, which causes troubles for Erlang's BEAM VM.

-  On my Mac, it seems that the Erlang VM uses a worker thread to start the dirty scheduler on, which then executes the NIF itself.
-This causes troubles because the stack size for a thread is smaller than the stack size of an ordinary program.
-We have worked around this with a very dirty hack where we create a pthread, with a larger stack than the one the Erlang VM uses for the dirty scheduler, which is immediately joined after creation.
-We should really find a better solution to this.

 - It's currently only the `ref` implementation of BLAKE-256, BLAKE-512, ChaCha12
   and SPHINCS-256 that have been tested.
 It would be nice to have vectorized versions for higher performance.